Tisdale on Northampton win: “John’s goal was a sublime finish”

 John’s goal was a sublime finish, and it was made by the passes of Arron Davies and David Wheeler.

-We’ve probably won more games this season from being behind than we did for the whole of last year.
+We’ve probably won more games this season from being behind than we did for the whole of ntfc_ecfc_thumblast year.
 We had a competitive edge to us today and I think we have done this season so far.

 Exeter’s David Wheeler on the goal:-